eggborne/epicodus-pizza/README.md

     toppings: ['redPeppers', 'pineapple'],
     specialInstructions: ['well done']
   });
-  return [ pizza.optionData.toppings['onions'].displayName, pizza.optionData.crusts['handTossed'].displayName ];
+  return [ pizza.optionData.toppings['redPeppers'].displayName, pizza.optionData.crusts['handTossed'].displayName ];
 }
-Expected Output: [ "Onions", "Deep Dish" ]
+Expected Output: [ "Red Peppers", "Deep Dish" ]

 Test: "It should produce a Pizza object that can refer to its own priceData property to find the prices for a given size and crust type"
 Code: {